Last Updated on February 9, 2021

 This post contains affiliate links.

 EDITOR’S NOTE: As of the spring of 2020, this ice cream is a Seasonal Favorite at our local Aldi stores.
 Seasonal Favorites remain in stores longer than Aldi Finds, usually sticking around for a couple of weeks or months, but we’re not sure exactly how long this will be available.
+Occasionally Aldi sells different flavors of keto ice cream pints as limited-time Aldi Finds.

 Lately, Aldi has been a great place to buy keto products.
 If you’re on a low-carb or no-carb diet, the German grocer sells keto-friendly foods such as riced cauliflower, zero net carbs bread (if you are fortunate enough to find it), Parmesan crisps, and plenty of cheese, nuts, produce, and meat.